sophiajt/sophiajt.github.io/content/2024-03-23-one-year-on-hrt.md

 # Worth it

 HRT has been without a doubt thoroughly worth it.
 I'm healthier.
 I'm heading in a healthier direction.
 My connections to my friends has gotten deeper.
-My comnection to my inner world has likewise also gotten deeper.
+My connection to my inner world has likewise also gotten deeper.

 I can't imagine ever going back.
 I feel like I stepped through a portal and behind me a set of doors closed.
 In front of me, a set of new doors opened.